Angelina Jolie Reportedly Scarily Thin, Divorce Taking Toll On Both Brad And Angelina?

 “Insiders are claiming that she is just 78 pounds.
 She is so frail, everyone around her is fearing for her health.
 She has been emotionally strained since the split from Brad and it has affected her appetite.
 She wants to get her life back on track but she is struggling.
 Pals say even Brad has voiced his concern and has asked mutual friends to step in and help.”

-As, noted, Inquisitr has also drawn attention to Brad Pitt’s thinner frame since the stressful custody battle has begun.
+As, noted,the Inquisitr has also drawn attention to Brad Pitt’s thinner frame since the stressful custody battle has begun.
 The Allied star was also the subject of an FBI investigation for child abuse, for which the actor was cleared.
 Yet it’s clear that such a situation would cause quite an impact and lead to weight loss caused by stress and worry.

 Angelina Jolie’s Severe Weight Loss Over The Years https://t.co/GbJZ2WLpCj